Trees can be both beautiful and dangerous and therefore many regulations apply to them.

 Lopping and topping

 Other works of tree surgery, for example cable bracing, crown reduction and removal of major limbs, must be recommended in a written report by an expert as identified in paragraph 2 above.
-The report must be submitted to the Archdeacon in the archdeaconry in question, who may authorise the work or part of it, but in any case of doubt or difficulty the Archdeacon should refer the matter to the Diocesan Advisory Committee and the Chancellor.
+A List B application, including the report, must be submitted to the Archdeacon in the archdeaconry in question via the online faculty system.
+The Archdeacon may authorise the work or part of it, but in any case of doubt or difficulty the will refer the matter to the Diocesan Advisory Committee and the Chancellor.

-Many old yews are subject to special recording and protection.
-Details at http://www.ancient-yew.org.
+- Ancient yews - Many old yews are subject to special recording and protection

 National advice from Churchcare:

 - Wirral Borough Council - Trees in conservation areas